rootrl/KrpanoInAction/README.md

 # KrpanoInAction

-I'm focusing a krpanoPriject right this days. and I will record my actions right here.
+I'm focusing a krpanoProject right this days. and I will record my actions right here.

+## offical document overview

+see officalDocumentationOverview.md